chadkluck/serverless-deploy-pipeline-atlantis/docs/Deleting-And-Clean-Up.md

 # Deleting and Clean-Up

-You may want to delete stacks you created, however there is a proper order to follow:
+To delete stacks you created follow the order of these steps:

 1. Empty any S3 buckets created by your Infrastructure stack (In the S3 Web Console, select the S3 bucket and choose Empty)
 2. Empty the S3 deploy bucket created to store artifacts by your Pipeline stack.